-Google "aloe mite treatment," "aloe mite prevention," "aloe gall" or "aloe cancer" and you'll discover that distinguished experts, landscape designers, succulent societies and growers, and even federal agencies are aware of the problem.
-Yet they don't agree on what to do about it.
+Google "aloe mite treatment," "aloe mite prevention," "aloe gall" or "aloe cancer," and you'll discover that distinguished experts, landscape designers, succulent societies and growers---and even federal agencies---are aware of the problem.
+Yet they don't agree on prevention and treatment.
 Environmentally-unfriendly chemicals supposedly help to some extent, but are expensive, come with cautions, and aren't allowed in certain states (like California).

 Mites, protected within galls, are impervious to topical pesticides.
-To protect rare and valuable specimens, aloe growers and collectors may apply a preventive systemic---a miticide that's taken up into the tissues of the plant via the roots---but it has to be applied before there's evidence that it's needed.
+To protect rare and valuable specimens, aloe growers and collectors may apply a preventive systemic---a miticide that's taken up into the tissues of the plant via the roots---but it has to be applied before there's evidence of infestation.

 Mites inject a chemical that causes cancerous growth.
 They produce as many as eight generations a year, and each female lays 80 eggs a month.
 Mites travel via water, wind, garden tools, and people who find bizarre formations fascinating.